pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Get channel memberships

-List channel memberships for a UUID.
+List channel memberships for a UUID (not subscriptions).

 #### Method(s)